You can try isometric back strengthening exercises if you want to strengthen your back muscles without putting much stress on your spinal muscles.

 - Hold there for up to 10 seconds, then return to the start.

 Make sure to keep your core tight and chest up to properly activate the back muscles.

 - Get under the bar, grab it firmly with an overhand grip, and position your hands slightly wider than shoulder-width apart.
 Keep your body straight with your core and lower body tight.

 - Pull yourself up until your chest touches the bar.

 - Hold in that position for 10 seconds, squeeze your back muscles, and then lower your body to the start.

 - Place your left knee and left hand on a flat bench.
 While the right feet firmly stay on the ground beside the end of the bench.

-- Grab the dumbbell with a neutral grip with your right hand and hold your arm straight just underneath your shoulder.
+- Grab the dumbbell with a neutral grip and hold your arm straight underneath your shoulder.
 That’s the start.

-- Raise the dumbbell at your side until it reached ribs level.
+- Raise the dumbbell at your side until it reaches rib level.

 - Do two sets of five reps each, each side.